ocaml-multicore/eio-trace/README.md

 # eio-trace

-Status: early prototype, and requires a development version of Eio

-eio-trace can be used to record and display traces of programs using the [Eio][] library.
+eio-trace can be used to record and display traces of programs using the [Eio][] library (requires Eio 0.14 or later).

 To install eio-trace: